-Other than the concentration risk in relation to the proportion of assets invested in one financial institution, the Company is not exposed to material concentrations of market risk, and the Company's financial position is not sensitive to market outcomes.
+Other than the concentration risk in relation to the proportion of assets invested in two financial institutions, the Company is not exposed to material concentrations of market risk, and the Company's financial position is not sensitive to market outcomes.
 The sensitivity of the financial position in respect of the counterparty concentration is considered in section C.3 below.